firmansyahm/simple-portfolioX-plugin/README.md

 Simple PortpolioX plugin
 ============================================================
-Installation

--
+<h2>Installation</h2>

-1. download the zip file,
+- download the zip file,
-2. in dashboard go to Plugin > Add New > Upload Plugin >
+- in dashboard go to Plugin > Add New > Upload Plugin >
-3. Choose File and install Now
+- Choose File and install Now
--

 or close the git to your directory wordpress > wp-content > plugin > PortpolioX

 ============================================================